sunnysideup/silverstripe-tawkto/README.md

 # Usage

+You'll need a tawk.to account.
+Visit their site to get one:  https://tawk.to and get your embed code.

-Add the embed code in the site settings screen.
+Add the embed code in your site settings screen.
 That's it!